icanalesm/linux-installation/ArchLinux/Installation-MacBookPro9.2.md

 Also, according to \[1\], it is possible to perform the installation with the already existing EFI partition used by macOS, but that is out of the scope of this guide.

-Given the conditions above, the following partitions must be exist for the ArchLinux installation:
+Given the conditions above, the following partitions will be used for the ArchLinux installation:

   Partition | Mount point | Type | Comments
   --------- | ----------- | ---- | --------